spatialos/UnrealGDK/SpatialGDK/Documentation/features.md

 ## Cross-server RPCs

-`Cross-server RPCs` is a new type of RPC that functions between two servers.
-These will enable a server without authority over an Actor to communicate with the server which has authority and is able to manipulate the Actor.
-For more information, see [Cross-server RPC]({{urlRoot}}/content/dummy-link) documentation.
+`Cross-server RPC`s are a new type of RPC that functions between two servers.
+These enable a server without authority over an Actor to communicate with the server which has authority and is able to manipulate the Actor.
+For more information, see documentation.

+[//]: # (TODO: Add link to the Cross-server RPC doc)

 ## Networking switch

-We’ve implemented a convenient way to switch between the native Unreal networking and SpatialOS networking via an editor tickbox.
-This can be found inside `Play` dropdown option in the toolbar under `Spatial Networking`.
+The GDK offers you a convenient way to switch between native Unreal networking and SpatialOS networking via a checkbox in the Unreal Editor.
 This is useful to test valid functionality and performance on a single server.
 See the documentation on the networking switch on the [Troubleshooting]({{urlRoot}}/content/troubleshooting) page.
+To switch networking mode to Unreal, from the Editor toolbar menu, unmark the `Spatial networking` checkbox under `Play` dropdown in the Unreal Editor toolbar.